Billplz/Billplz-for-OJS-3/README.md

 1. Copy **plugins** folder to your OJS **installation directory**.
 2. Set your **API Key**, **Collection ID** and **X Signature Key** on OJS as follows:
     * Settings >> Distribution >> **Payments**
-    * Don't forget to set the price and subscrition for the jounral too!
+    * Don't forget to set the price and subscrition for the journal too!
 3. Done

 # Notes